Blosc/caterva-scipy21/caterva_workshop.md

 +++ {"slideshow": {"slide_type": "slide"}}

-#### ironArray Community Edition
+#### ironArray Community

 <div style="text-align: center;">
     <img src="static/ia-logo.png" alt="Drawing" style="width: 30%;"/>
 </div>

-ironArray Community Edition (or CE for short) is the open source counterpart of ironArray.
+ironArray Community is the open source counterpart of ironArray.
 It has been developed to mimic the same API than h5py or Zarr.
 It implements the support for simple and double floating-point data using a metalayer.
-With ironArray CE you can extract slices from floating-point datasets in a simple way!
+With the community edition of ironArray you can extract slices from floating-point datasets in a simple way!

-For more information about ironArray Community Edition, see: https://ironarray.io/products
+For more information about ironArray Community, see: https://ironarray.io/products

 ```{code-cell} ipython3
 ---